cordery/django-languages-plus/README.rst

 django-languages-plus
 ===========

-django-languages-plus provides models and fixtures for working with both langauges and 'culture codes' or locale codes, like pt-BR.
+django-languages-plus provides models and fixtures for working with both languages and 'culture codes' or locale codes, like pt-BR.

+Note that this is only a small (but popular) subset of all living languages, and is not even a comprehensive set of the ISO 639 languages.
+It does however include the endonym/autonym/exonym.

 The Language model contains all ISO 639-1 languages and related information from http://en.wikipedia.org/wiki/List_of_ISO_639-1_codes